baskaranz/ml-service-orchestrator/README.md

 ### Adding New Models

 1. Create a new model configuration file in `config/models/`
+2. Configure the LLM provider and error handling settings
-2. Ensure the model server implements the required endpoints:
+3. Ensure the model server implements the required endpoints:
    - `GET /health`: Health check endpoint
    - `POST /predict`: Prediction endpoint